 - Real Scottish Journeys is a tour company.
 I did a one-day tour with them to ensure that I didn't miss the Isle of Skye's highlights.
 I'm glad I did because I could not give you an opinion on places like the Fairy Pools otherwise.
 Bill was an excellent guide, weaving traditional music and folklore into his commentary.
 If I had a week I would definitely recommend the tour for orientation.
 However, with little time I would recommend a long walk rather than a bus tour as that's how to experience the real Skye.

 Where to Stay on the Isle of Skye

 Finding a hostel in Skye was a challenge.
 But it's been three years since I was there and, now that I'm updating this post, I have found some interesting options.

-- Central – An affordable option in Portree.
-Portree Guest House is on the main road into Portree, the main town on Skye, is affordable and has private bathrooms.
+- Central.
+An affordable option in Portree is the Portree Guest House.
+It is on the main road into Portree, the main town on Skye, is affordable, and has private bathrooms.

-- South – Go upscale and stay in a boutique hotel with award-winning restaurant.
-Located on the southernmost tip of Skye near Isleornsay, the Duisdale House Hotel was formerly a Hunting Lodge built in 1865.
+- South.
+Go upscale and stay in a boutique hotel with an award-winning restaurant.
+Located on the southernmost tip of Skye near Isleornsay, the Duisdale House Hotel was formerly a hunting lodge built in 1865.
 It's been completely transformed.
-The hotel is included in some luxury walking tours and, naturally, has good walking opportunities though it is far from the most popular (and therefore from the crowds as well).
+The hotel is included in some luxury walking tours and, naturally, has good walking opportunities.
+It is far from the most popular ones, though (and therefore from the crowds as well).

-- North – Near the Fairy Glen.
+- North-west, near the Fairy Glen.
 A modern B&B with private bathrooms, Stones Bed & Breakfast is near the magical Fairy Glen and on the stagecoach route.